Can Horses Eat Pumpkin? Essential Tips for Safe Feeding

 It is important to gradually introduce these snacks and with moderation in order to avoid upset stomachs.
 Always assure that the pumpkins and squash are clean, fresh and free of chemicals or mold.
 Be aware of your horse’s reaction the new food items and talk to your veterinarian in case you have concerns.
 If you follow these tips you are able to safely introduce these treats during the season in your horses diet, and benefit from these healthy additions.

-1 thought on “Can Horses Eat Pumpkin?
-Essential Tips for Safe Feeding”
+One thought on “Can Horses Eat Pumpkin?
+Essential Tips for Safe Feeding

 Comments are closed.